 Secondly, those designated a role in the project need to be held accountable for completing the tasks they’ve been issued on time.
 Without managing this, the implementation will inevitably take longer than expected.
 Users will need to stick to a homework plan throughout the implementation and executive sponsors will be accountable for making sure users are reviewing the material.
 Also, if there are unique selling or quoting processes the company would like to perform, they’ll need to voice all that information at the front end of the project to properly estimate a realistic time frame for implementation.

 A. A client should never expect to go live or begin a project on January 1st.
 Many companies look to go live by January 1st in order to curb renewal fees of their former system, but this is an unrealistic date because an implementation is too much to take on during periods of heavy business.
-A client should be ready to implement much sooner—say late Q1 or early Q2—in order to meet their expected go-live date and be fully functional in time to meet demands of their peak season.
+Your business should be working on its ERP implementation much sooner—say late Q1 or early Q2—in order to meet your expected go-live date and be fully functional in time to meet demands of your peak season.

-Ultimately, businesses that diligently map the project in the beginning will be best equipped to deal with the ebbs and flows of an ERP system implementation.
-This means understanding project goals, creating realistic expectations, and fully-grasping what the software can and can’t do prior to creating any deadlines.
+Ultimately, businesses that diligently map the project in the beginning will be best equipped to deal with the ebbs and flows of an ERP implementation.
+This means understanding project goals, creating realistic expectations, and fully grasping what the software can and can’t do prior to creating any deadlines.

-For ERP implementation advice, contact our experts today!
-As an Epicor Platinum Partner, Datix has the ERP savvy you need to successfully roll out your new system on time and on budget.
+For ERP implementation advice, contact our consultants today!
+As an Epicor Gold Partner, Datix has the ERP expertise you need to successfully roll out your new system on time and on budget.
 From start to finish, our team is dedicated to transforming your business through software.